Is a Leaking Air Conditioner Dangerous?

 • Decreasing breakdowns

-A dirty air filter can reduce airflow, make the coil very cold and freeze it.
-As the coil defrosts, it can make the drain pan overflow.
-We suggest inspecting your air filter if you haven’t replaced it lately and your air conditioner is leaking water indoors.
+A dirty air filter can restrict airflow, make the coil extremely cold and cause it to freeze.
+As the coil melts, it can make the drain pan overflow.
+We recommend inspecting your air filter if you haven’t replaced it lately and your air conditioner is leaking water indoors.

-If this doesn’t resolve the issue, your drain pan may be rusty or have a malfunctioning condensate pump.
-Getting a new pan or pump requires a pro, so call us at 724-401-1843 for assistance.
+If this doesn’t resolve the problem, your drain pan may be rusty or have a broken condensate pump.
+Replacing your pan or pump requires a pro, so call us at 724-401-1843 for help.

-Your air conditioner needs coolant to move heat.
-If your air conditioner was installed before 2011, it probably uses R-22 Freon.
+Your air conditioner uses coolant to move heat.
+If your air conditioner was put in before 2011, it probably has R-22 Freon.
 Over time, chemicals in Freon can eat away at metal and cause leaks.

 • Bubbling or hissing noises near the air conditioner